 There may be a time that after you update to a newer version of WordPress you may need to go back to a previous version of WordPress because a plugin, or even your theme has not been updated to work with the new version.

-I updated to the a new version of WordPress and discovered a couple plugins did not work correctly and had to revert back to a previous version of WordPress until the plugins were updated.
+We updated to a new version of WordPress and discovered a couple plugins did not work correctly causing us to have to revert back to a previous version of WordPress until the plugin issues were fixed.